ladenedge/textanalytics/README.md

 # Text Analytics API Proxy Module

-This is a Node module to handle the client side of the Text Analytics API
+This is a Node module to handle the client side of the Text Analytics API.

 ## Installation